kkarthik377/slate/source/includes/_admin.md

 status | Status message
-conversation |  To get the input and the output between the bot and the user. successIntent | Success intent is determined by the confidence score that we recieve from each response of the Watson.The range of the confidence score is between 0 to 1.When the confidence score is above and not equal to 0.5 then it is determined as success intent. failedIntent |   Failed intent is determined by the confidence score that we recieve from each response of the Watson.The range of the confidence score is between 0 to 1.When the confidence score is below or equal to 0.5 then it is determined as failed intent user  |  The super admin will receive the total count of success and failed intents. month  | Total count of intent for month week  | Total count of intent for week
+conversation |  To get the input and the output between the bot and the user. successIntent | Success intent is determined by the confidence score that we recieve from each response of the Watson.The range of the confidence score is between 0 to 1.When the confidence score is above and not equal to 0.5 then it is determined as success intent. failedIntent |   Failed intent is determined by the confidence score that we recieve from each response of the Watson.The range of the confidence score is between 0 to 1.When the confidence score is below or equal to 0.5 then it is determined as failed intent. user  |  The super admin will receive the total count of success and failed intents. month  | Total count of intent for month week  | Total count of intent for week